The Enslaved People of Poplar Forest

 Phill

-As a young man, Phill was also engaged in carpentry, masonry and landscaping.
-In 1807, Jefferson asked his mason Hugh Chisolm to seek volunteers among the slaves to dig the lawn south of the house under construction at Poplar Forest, offering to pay them for their time.
-The following summer, Chisolm brought Phill Hubbard and other slaves to Bedford.
-He assigned the task of digging to Phill, providing him assistance when possible.
+As a young man, he was also engaged in carpentry, masonry and landscaping.
+In 1807, Jefferson asked his mason Hugh Chisolm to seek volunteers among the enslaved to dig the lawn south of the house under construction at Poplar Forest, offering to pay them for their time.
+The following summer, Chisolm brought Phill Hubbard and other enslaved people to Bedford.
+He assigned the task of digging to Phill Hubbard, providing him assistance when possible.
 Hubbard continued working on the lawn at least through year’s end.
+However, documentary research reveals no evidence that Hubbard or any other enslaved person was paid for that work, likely because they performed it as their principal duty and not in addition to other work.

 Phill Hubbard returned permanently to Poplar Forest in 1812, and was assigned to the Tomahawk quarter.
-Also residing at Tomahawk was Hanah, the daughter of Dick and Dinah.
+Also residing at Tomahawk was Hanah, the daughter of Dick and Dinah (not the enslaved cook).
 She worked as a spinner, and was ten years his junior.
 The two agreed to marry at Christmas-time in 1814.
-Although slave marriages were not legally recognized, Jefferson encouraged them between men and women living on his plantations, writing “certainly there is nothing I desire so much as that all the young people in the estate should intermarry with one another and stay at home.
+Although marriages between those enslaved were not legally recognized, Jefferson encouraged them between men and women living on his plantations, writing “certainly there is nothing I desire so much as that all the young people in the estate should intermarry with one another and stay at home.
 They are worth a great deal more in that case than when they have husbands and wives abroad.”

 In the spring of 1819, overseer Joel Yancey reported that some Poplar Forest slaves were sick, and that at least one man, Phill’s brother-in-law Hall, believed himself to have been poisoned.
 By summertime, Yancey wrote again, noting that he would be short handed for the wheat harvest, adding that Hercules, the suspected poisoner, “is better but Phill Hubard I fear will hardly ever be of much service.”
 Phill died in late June at age 33, having never recovered.
 Joel Yancey wanted to prosecute Hercules and the “negroe doctor” who was suspected of having caused such sickness but there was not enough evidence to jail them.